taylorcc33/teien/README.md

 This piece of software is meant to be a small digital haven of sorts, specifically designed to suit my personal needs and whims.
 It is a static site generator to craft a personal wiki of sorts.
-However, it could be modified and in any number of ways to contain numerous additional features that are simply extraneous to my wants.
+However, it could be modified in any number of ways to contain numerous additional features that are simply extraneous to my wants.